About Rawsar & My Bio

 I put my OCD qualities to good effect by very accurately reverse engineering the old displays.

-I carefully checked the samples and all seemed good but I did not want to proceed with full manufacture until I had designed and produced the H1 module, the pressure was on.
+I carefully checked the samples and all seemed good but I did not want to proceed with full manufacture until I had designed and produced the H1 module, and the pressure was on.

 Rawsar H1 PCB Development